-Dr Raymond Staals currently works as a postdoctoral fellow in the Fineran lab, Department of Microbiology and Immunology.
-He works on a bacterial adaptive immune system called CRISPR-Cas.
+Dr Raymond Staals worked as a postdoctoral fellow in the Fineran lab, Department of Microbiology and Immunology.
+His work was on a bacterial adaptive immune system called CRISPR-Cas.

 Investigating genetic memory

 “CRISPR-Cas provides protection against virtually all sources of incoming foreign DNA, such as viruses and (conjugative) plasmids.
 The adaptive aspect of this system ensures that the bacterium ‘remembers’ prior invasions.
 As such, when the cell is exposed to the same foreign genetic element again, this system can quickly recognise and eliminate the potential threat.
 My goal is to work out the molecular basis underlying the formation of this genetic memory.

 “I really enjoy the combination of tackling fundamental questions on one hand and contributing to potential medical applications on the other.

 “I’ve always been fascinated by how things work, whether it’s a TV or a molecular mechanism.
 I’m still often amazed by the clever approaches scientists use to prove or disprove their hypotheses.”

 Finding the right environment

 “I do really enjoy working with people that are truly dedicated and enthusiastic.
 Equally important, I work best in an informal environment with fun colleagues.
 After meeting Associate Professor Peter Fineran during his sabbatical in The Netherlands, I knew that I would find all these things in Otago.
 The atmosphere is very relaxed, while still retaining the drive to perform at your best.